rmsadik/style-guides/javascript/README.md

 ## 12. Arrow functions

+  * <a name="12.1" href="#12.1">12.1</a>.
-  * Prefer arrow functions over function declarations where possible.
+    Prefer arrow functions over function declarations where possible.
 Arrow functions are cleaner and do not introduce their own scope.

     ```js
     const input = [1, 2, 3];